primatejs/primate/docs/guide/getting-started.md

 various additional frontend frameworks as well as a bundler, a session manager and a data store.

+## More about goals

+Primate strives for technical excellence, with a small core code base and a variety of officially supported modules that extend it.

+### Expressive

+* Routes are pure functions that transform a request into a response
+* Route functions receive a prepared request object with easily accessible `path`, `query`, `cookies` and `headers` fields

+### Minimal

+* No dependencies aside from [`runtime-compat`][runtime-compat], a cross-runtime compatibility layer
+* Under 1K lines of JavaScript code (Express > 4K, Fastify > 6K)

+### Extensible

+* Different hooks available (`register`, `compile`, `publish`, `bundle`, `handle`, `route`)
+* Officially supported modules that are updated alongside Primate itself

 ## Resources

+If you have a question that this guide doesn't cover, consider consulting the code itself, asking in chat, or raising an issue.

 ### Code